 I believe that probably the most important thing is that a loving person is a person who loves him or herself.
 Now people are going to sit up and say, “Oh, oh, what does he mean by that?”
 I’m not talking about the ego trip.
 I’m not talking about standing before a mirror and saying, “Mirror, mirror, on the wall, who’s the fairest one of all?
 You’re so right, mirror.”
 You know that isn’t what I’m talking about when I say a person who loves him or herself.
 I’m talking about a person who loves oneself as being someone who realizes that you can only give away what you have, so you damned well better work at getting something.
 You want to be the most educated, the most brilliant, the most exciting, the most versatile, the most creative individual in the world, because then you can give it away; and the only reason you have anything is to give it away.

-we’re remaking the cover and a random chapter in the book for the next 10 weeks.
+and a few pictorial biographies on albert einstein for my typography class. we’re remaking the cover and a random chapter in the book for the next 10 weeks.
 The book is fiction but its well written and though i’ve only read the chapter assigned to me, it was quite interesting.

 "Birds-whose intelligence we tend to malign-know not to foul the nest.
 Shrimps with brains the size of lint particles know it.
 Algae know it.
 One-celled microorganisms know it.
 It is time for us to know it too."